 New York State Education Law was amended in 2006 to create a Part-Time Tuition Assistance Program for New York State students.
-To be eligible for part-Time TAP, students must have been freshmen in the 2006-2007 academic year or thereafter, have earned 12 credits or more in each of two consecutive semesters, and maintain a "C" average.
-Part-Time Tap allows for partial TAP payment for students taking 6-11 credits.
+To be eligible for part-Time TAP, students must have been freshmen in the 2006-2007 academic year or thereafter, have earned 12 credits or more in each of two consecutive semesters, prior to dropping to part-time (6-11 credits) and maintain a "C" average.
+Part-Time TAP allows for partial TAP payment for students taking 6-11 credits.